EatMash/eatMash/README.md

 ```

 ## Call API
 Geolocation (latitude and longitude) is required.
 Menu, minimum rating, and the number of restaurants are optional.
+By default, minimum rating and the number of restaurants are 0.0 and 1 respectively.
 ```bash
 http://localhost:3000/api?term=<menu>&cll=<latitude>,<longitude>&minrat=<minimum_rating>&num=3
 ```